openrewrite/rewrite-docs/reference/yaml-format-reference.md

   - com.yourorg.RecipeC
 ```

-If you wanted to run this recipe (but not redistribute it to others), you would:
+If you wanted to run this recipe (but not distribute it to others), you would:

 1. Copy the above YAML into a `rewrite.yml` file at the root of your project
 2. Configure the [Gradle plugin](gradle-plugin-configuration.md) or [Maven plugin](rewrite-maven-plugin.md) to have an active recipe of `com.yourorg.RecipeA`